EladIsraeli/WpfChat/README.md

 * Tcp
 * Async/Await
 * JSON (optional)
+* MongoDB (optional)

 ### Client Side:

 Build a client application which shares the concept of `Whatsapp` application.
 The application manages the user's groups and message history.

+The client side should use the following technologies:
+* Wpf
+* .Net 4.5.2

 **Features:**